MookieFumi/Prism-Learning/README.md

 ### Steps

 * Create a new portable class library (PCL) on your solution
-* Add your Prism.Forms flavor (your favourite dependency container).
-We choose Unity.
+* Add your Prism.Forms *"flavor"* nuget package (*your favourite dependency container*).
+In this example, we choose Unity.
 * Move all your services, views and viewmodels to this new assembly.
 * Register all your services, views and viewmodels.